DHTMLX/docs-suite/docs/grid/initialization.md

 There is a set of properties you can specify for Grid to optimize its configuration for your needs.

-See the full list of properties that you can specify in the Grid configuration object (the second parameter of the constructor function) in the [Grid API overview](grid/api/api_overview.md#grid-properties) article.
+See the full list of properties that you can specify in the Grid configuration object (the second parameter of the constructor function) in the [Grid API overview](/grid/api/api_overview/#grid-properties) article.

 ## Load data into Grid

-Detailed information on loading data into Grid is given in the article [](grid/data_loading.md).
+Detailed information on loading data into Grid is given in the article [Data loading](/grid/data_loading/).

 ## Example